Bridging Gaps in Natural Language Processing for Yor\`ub\'a: A Systematic Review of a Decade of Progress and Prospects

 \subsection{Review Planning}

-A systematic literature review requires formal planning and conscientiousness.
+A systematic literature review requires formal planning and meticulous attention to detail.
 Consequently, a defined protocol was followed to ensure the success of the entire process.
-The data, in the form of research articles, the review objectives, and defined selection criteria, were managed using the Covidence\footnote{\url{https://www.covidence.org/}} platform, a software tool for effectively organising systematic reviews.
-It allows for a sequential flow, following a standard review protocol.
-Moreover, Zotero\footnote{\url{https://www.zotero.org/}} is the reference manager, which ensures optimality and efficiency in the selection and writing process.
-Combining these tools with Microsoft Excel, the study benefits from tools that ensure flexibility and convenience, minimizing the required rigour of a typical systematic review. \\
+To minimise the manual rigour typically required in systematic reviews, three key tools were employed: Covidence\footnote{\url{https://www.covidence.org/}}, Zotero\footnote{\url{https://www.zotero.org/}}, and Microsoft Excel.
+Covidence streamlined multiple stages of the review process.
+It enabled the bulk import of studies in RIS format and automatically detected and removed duplicate records from various article databases, eliminating the need for manual cross-checking.
+Covidence also facilitated the title/abstract and full-text screening phases through a structured interface that supported inclusion/exclusion tagging and decision logging by multiple reviewers.
+Zotero served as the reference management platform, supporting efficient bibliographic organisation, duplicate checking, and citation formatting.
+Microsoft Excel was used to define a structured data extraction template and to streamline the quality assessment phase, thereby reducing the likelihood of manual errors. \\

+These tools collectively reduced human effort in screening, deduplication, tagging, and data organisation.
+Furthermore, they addressed methodological bottlenecks, including inconsistent inclusion decisions, manual duplicate removal, error-prone data tracking, and fragmented reviewer collaboration.
+Ultimately, they helped in improving reproducibility, transparency, and efficiency, as well as the adoption of a more reliable and scalable review workflow. \\

-Following the review protocol shown in Figure \ref{fig2}, the first task was to define the research objectives and develop the research questions based on the objectives.
+Moreover, following the review protocol shown in Figure \ref{fig2}, the first task was to define the research objectives and develop the research questions based on the objectives.
 Thereafter, the search strategy was developed.
-This includes defining the search string and the scope of the search.
+This includes determining the search string and the scope of the search.
 Subsequently, potential papers are searched through identified databases and screened based on the selection criteria.
 A quality assessment is performed on the included paper to ensure standard review and that the relevant data are extracted thereafter.
-Furthermore, the available data are analysed to obtain meaningful results reported comprehensively afterward.
-The next sections explained the processes in more detail.
+Furthermore, the available data are analysed to obtain the results reported comprehensively afterward.
+The following sections provide a more detailed explanation of the processes.